Liminal Overview beta

 State Management

-With every yield, Liminal updates the underlying conversation state.
-The final conversation may look as follows.
+Liminal effects to manage the underlying conversation state.
+The final conversation of the previous example may look as follows.

 [